Flodden Field [Child 168]

 cf. "The Flowers o' the Forest" (subject)

-NOTES [513 words]: Child's only text of this is from Thomas Deloney's Pleasant History of John Winchcomb (the other versions, including the Percy Folio version, are of the appendix text).
+NOTES [1275 words]: Child's only text of this is from Thomas Deloney's Pleasant History of John Winchcomb (the other versions, including the Percy Folio version, are of the appendix text).
 Ritson credits the piece to Deloney (1543?-1600?).
-E. K. Chambers, English Literature at the Close of the Middle Ages, Oxford, 1945, 1947, observes that Deloney may well have printed the text with some "improvements."
+Chambers observes that Deloney may well have printed the text with some "improvements."
 It would be very interesting to know what was Deloney's source -- it might well have been nearly contemporary with the actual battle of Flodden.

 King James IV was unusually long-lived for a Stewart king; he lived all the way to forty (1473-1513).
-But it wasn't for lack of trying; he twice went to war with England.
-The first attempt, in support of Perkin Warbeck, was in 1502, and accomplished nothing.
+But it wasn't for lack of trying; he repeatedly went to war with England.
+The first attempt, in support of Perkin Warbeck, was in the 1490s, and accomplished nothing.
+A 1502 attempt also went nowhere.

 To cement the post-1502 peace, James IV married Margaret Tudor, the elder daughter of England's King Henry VII.
 (This was the marriage that eventually brought the Stewarts to the throne of England.)
 But that didn't prevent his warmongering.
 In 1513, the new English king Henry VIII was away in a sort of a mock campaign against France.
-James decided to go to war.
+James (strongly encouraged by the French, who wanted to distract Henry) decided to go to war.

 Unfortunately for James, the defense of the border was in the hands of Thomas Howard, then Earl of Surrey (1443-1524).
 Surrey was the son of John Howard, Richard III's Duke of Norfolk, and had fought for Richard III at Bosworth.
 But with Richard dead, Howard was given a partial pardon (being given the Surrey earldom though not the Norfolk dukedom).
 This may have been because, with Richard and the elder Howard dead, Surrey was the best soldier in England.

-Surrey wanted to go to France with Henry (according to Garrett Mattingly, Catherine of Aragon, 1941 (I use the 1990 Book-of-the-Month club edition), p.
+Surrey wanted to go to France with Henry in 1513 (according to Mattingly, p.
 155, he was "choking with rage and grief" at not being allowed to join the invasion).
 But he ended up getting his chance to fight....
 It was Surrey who led the army which intercepted the invading Scots.
+James IV, meanwhile, had decided that the French alliance was more important than peace with England.
+So he invaded.

-The English and Scottish forces are believed to have been about equal in size, but Surrey outmaneuvered the Scots and inflicted a crushing defeat, killing James, the cream of his army, and about a third of his troops -- a defeat which came to be commemorated in the popular lament "The Flowers o' the Forest."
+The English and Scottish forces are believed to have been about equal in size, but Surrey outmaneuvered the Scots and inflicted a crushing defeat, killing James, the cream of his army, and about a third of his troops (everyone agrees that at least 5,000 were dead, and Phillips, p.
+129, thinks 10,000 more likely) -- a defeat which came to be commemorated in the popular lament "The Flowers o' the Forest."
 Surrey lost perhaps 5%-10% of his own men.

 Scotland -- as always when a new monarch came to the throne -- was plunged into chaos.
+The loss of so much of the nobility made it even worse; most of the earls had heirs, but they were in their twenties or younger, often much younger.
 The border was safe for many years.
-Surrey received the Norfolk dukedom, which has remained in the Howard family ever since.
+Surrey received the Norfolk dukedom, which has remained in the Howard family ever since. - RBW

 File: C168